zizitizi/my-devops-Roadmap/jenkins/S28jenkins.md

   cat << EOF | curl --data-binary @- http://172.31.3.30:9091/metrics/job/Websocket-connection/instance/172.31.3.30:9100
       websocket_current_tcp_connections $WEBSOCKET_CONNECTIONS
       EOF

+curl --data-binary @-     - we send data in pushgateway in this format save this

 http://172.31.3.30:9091/metrics   - push gateway address

-job/Websocket-connection/instance/172.31.3.30:9100 websocket_current_tcp_connections    - and other filter is query tha push to push gateway
+job/Websocket-connection/instance/172.31.3.30:9100  - and other filter is query tha push to push gateway

+websocket_current_tcp_connections   - is the name of metrics

+$WEBSOCKET_CONNECTIONS   - value of the metrics